-I arrived at the U. S. District Court for the Southern District of New York, 500 Pearl Street in Manhattan at 11:45 am on Monday, November 23, 2009.
-The weather was cold and windy.
+I arrived at the U. S. District Court for the Southern District of New York, 500 Pearl Street in Manhattan at 11:45 am on Monday, November 9, 2009.
+The weather was perfect: warm and sunny.
 I stood in the middle of the plaza in front of the courthouse.

 - Julian Heicklen